What to do when you are moving out at the end of the year.

 3) Clean your room and bathroom, if your have one, and make sure that all your belongings are taken away on your departure.
 Belongings which have to be removed by housekeeping will incur a cost which will be charged to your accommodation account.

 4) Book a pre-departure inspection with Our Apartment Supervisor by clicking on the following form.
 This must be completed prior to you departing your room.
+Please note this does not apply to end of year departure after the end of term in May up until the end of the licence at the start of June.
+For details on this, please see the section on 'End of Year Departures' on this page.

 5) Leave the key either in Apartments Reception or in the room but make sure that your bedroom door is locked when you depart.
 If you leave your room door open you will be responsible for any damage or cleaning requirement that arises.